 The fish continued that like their mother these girls would also be wise and thriftful and make their homes a real paradise.

 The brothers were very astonished to see such beautiful girls.
 They then accompanied them to their house.
 They told their father and mother what had happened that morning.
 The old couple were very happy at what had happened and welcomed the girls to their humble household and accepted them as the wives of their two sons.
-The mother named the wife of Mark, Clarke and the wife of Stefan as Jane.
+The mother named the wife of Mark, Clare and the wife of Stefan as Jane.